 Be sure you know all the details about the upcoming season dates, license and permit requirements, fees, bag limits and other rules.
 Many of these details change year to year, so never assume that last year’s regulations are going to apply to your favorite hunting spots this season.
 Overlooking even a "little" detail or rule change can ruin your hunt.
 Pick up a copy of Washington’s Big Game Hunting Seasons & Regulations pamphlet and Washington State Migratory Waterfowl & Upland Game Seasons pamphlet and look them over carefully, especially the sections that concern the species and areas you plan to hunt.

 Take a Hunter Education Course

 Anyone born after January 1, 1972 must complete and pass an approved Hunter Education course before he or she may buy a license or hunt in the State of Washington.
 Both on-line and traditional classes are available, but there’s a hands-on instruction/evaluation course and test component to both, and those fill up fast, especially in summer and early fall.
 There is also a one-year, once-in-a-lifetime Hunter Education deferral option.
 Those hunting under a deferral must be accompanied by an experienced hunter who has held a Washington hunting license for the previous three years.
-For details on Hunter Education classes in Washington, see WDFW's Hunter Education website.
+For details on Hunter Education classes in Washington, see the Hunter Education page.